mavolin/corgi/test/README.md

 ## Test Coverage

-Because lexer, parser, linker, and writer are not tested individually, but all through the integration tests found in this package, in order to obtain the test coverage of corgi, you must run the integration tests with the `-coverpkg` flag.
+Because lexer, parser, linker, and writer are not tested individually, but all through the integration tests found in here, in order to obtain the test coverage of corgi, you must run the integration tests with the `-coverpkg` flag.